rodbv/kwando/README-en.md

 # KWANDO: Monte Carlo Simulation Dashboard

 KWANDO is a simple, open-source dashboard for Monte Carlo simulations using your own CSV data.
 It helps you forecast delivery dates and team capacity using real historical data.
+Built with Python and [Panel](https://panel.holoviz.org/).

 ## Features